Chaos and irreversibility of a flexible filament in periodically-driven Stokes flow: Results

 In \fig{fig:GMRESPD} we show several examples of the solutions we obtain, for a fixed $\sigma=0.75$ as a function of $\mub$.
 For small $\mub = 0.17\times 10^{6}$ we obtain only one fixed point and it corresponds to $\kappa(s)=0$, i.e., a straight filament.
 At $\mub=0.33\times 10^{6}$ in addition to the straight filament a new fixed point appears, where $\kappa$ is zero at one end, changes sign once roughly at the middle of the filament and has two maximas.
 We show the shape of the filament in \subfig{fig:GMRESPD}{B1}.
 At exactly this point in the phase diagram, see top line in \fig{fig:GMRESPD}, obtained from the evolution code, we find a straight filament.
 This implies, either of the two possibilities: one, the new solution is unstable; two both the solutions are stable but the evolution code lands up in the straight one because of the initial condition we chose.
 Next at $\mub = 0.33\times 10^{6}$ we no longer find any fixed points.
 We find two periodic orbits, one that is a two--period~\subfig{fig:GMRESPD}{C1} and one with four periods~\subfig{fig:GMRESPD}{C2}.
 The two solutions in the two-period solution are mirror images of each other.
 At the same place in the phase diagram the evolution code finds the same two--period solution.
 Increasing $\mub$ to $0.84\times 10^{6}$ we find that the four-period solution has disappeared, two two--period solutions exist, \subfig{fig:GMRESPD}{D}.
 At even higher values of $\mub$ we start to obtain many solutions.
 We show a few examples in \subfig{fig:GMRESPD}{F}, \subfig{fig:GMRESPD}{G}, and \subfig{fig:GMRESPD}{H}.
 This is the region of phase space where complex and complex-transient dynamical phases are seen.

-To summarize, by turning our system of coupled non-autonomous differential equations, \eq{eq:dRdt} to an autonomous stroboscopic map and by studying the solutions of the map we find further support of breakdown of time reversibility and appearance of chaos that we had already seen from the evolution of the differential equations.
-We demonstrate that the first appearance of breakdown of time-reversibility is through a period-two bifurcation.
-The map has many solutions and the number of solutions increases as $\mub$ increased.
+To summarize, by turning our system of coupled non-autonomous differential equations, \eq{eq:dRdt} to an autonomous stroboscopic map and by studying the solutions of the map we find further support of breakdown of time reversibiity and appearence of chaos that we had already seen from the evolution of the differential equations.
+We demonstrate that the first appearence of breakdown of time-reversibility is through a period-two bifurcation.
+The map has many solutions and the number of solutions increases as we increase $\mub$.